 Best Large: Vasconia 4-Cup Granite Molcajete Mortar and Pestle

-What We Like: Large capacity, wide bowl, doubles as serving dish
+What We Love: Large capacity, wide bowl, doubles as serving dish

-What We Don't Like: Pestle is a little small, heavy
+What We Don't Love: Pestle is a little small, heavy

 Dimensions (WxH): 7.9 x 3.4 inches | Capacity: 4 cups | Weight: 9 pounds